codingwhiz-BackendDev/codingwhiz-BackendDev/README.md

 ---

 ## 🎉 Fun Fact
-I once turned a 404 error into a personal branding opportunity 😎 — because even my bugs deserve to shine!.
+I once turned a 404 error into a personal branding opportunity 😎 — because even my bugs deserve to shine!

+> 💡 **Dev Joke:**
-How do you comfort a JavaScript bug?
-You console it. 🖥️
+> How do you comfort a JavaScript bug?
+> 👉 You `console` it. 🖥️

 ---